Everest Base Camp Trek via Phaplu

 Here are the two permits required:

-• Khumbu Pasang Lhamu Rural Municipality Entrance Permit: It costs NPR 2,000 per person and is only available in Lukla, so your guide will help you obtain it upon arrival.
+• Khumbu Pasang Lhamu Rural Municipality Entrance Permit: It costs NPR 2,000 per person and is only available in Lukla, so your guide helps you obtain it upon arrival.

 • Sagarmatha National Park Entry Permit: It costs NPR 3,000 per person and can be obtained in Kathmandu at the Nepal Tourism Board Office before your trek, or at Monjo at the park entrance during the trek.

 Most trekking packages via Phaplu include the cost of permits, which makes the process hassle-free.
-Your guide will handle most of the paperwork, but you will need to provide your passport and a few passport-sized photos so everything can be arranged smoothly.
+Your guide handles most of the paperwork, but you need to provide your passport and a few passport-sized photos so everything can be arranged smoothly.

 Phaplu To Everest Adventure Trek Difficulty Level